BGD-1DAY00/BGD-1DAY00/README.md

 ⚡ Work experience:

 - Operations Associate at the University of Minnesota Medical School.
 [Minneaplis Minnesota, MN]
-- Sampbrilla DevOps Intern
+- Sanpbrilla DevOps Unpaid Intern: Writing documentation
-- Kipsu Software Engineer Internship
+- Kipsu Software Engineer Internship: Worked on Ads team, using HTML, CSS, JS, Vue(Basics)
 - Sales at Target.
 [Saint Paul, MN]
 - Teaching Assistant at the Univeristy of Minnesota for Biochemistry.
 [Minneaplis Minnesota, MN]
 - Teaching Assistant at Hamline Univeristy for Calc I and II.
 [Saint Paul, MN]